Euphredes/Euphredes./README.txt

-freestyling halfsentences in last place. the mind races exceptionally, the lips can't catch up for a facetoface. my buddy darts away before the code black,
+freestyling halfsentences in last place. the mind races exceptionally, the lips can't catch up for a facetoface. my cellie darts away before the code black,
 I'm waiting at the gates to catch up.
 Phaedrah slides pretty but not my care, haikus are the pop quiz: little cups.